 Celebrate!
 Working towards achieving goals with the senior means you can also celebrate together when milestones are achieved – or simply reward yourselves for taking steps to enhance your health.
 Plan a monthly lunch date or other enjoyable activity and have fun building experiences with each other!

 If an older adult that you know is interested in some extra support and motivation to stay healthy and physically active, Hearts at Home In-Home Care is the ideal solution!
-Reach out to us at 913-440-4209 to learn more about one of the most trusted home health agencies in Kansas City, MO and the surrounding areas.
+Reach out to us at 913-440-4209 to learn more about our senior care in Shawnee and the surrounding areas.